DEA License Enrollment: Cost, Process & Renewal

 If your DEA license expires, you cannot legally prescribe or administer controlled substances until it is reinstated.
 The DEA does not provide a grace period.

-- Renew your license as soon as the DEA sends you a reminder (60 days before expiration).
+To avoid disruptions, renew your license once the DEA sends you a reminder (60 days before expiration).

 How do I renew my DEA license?